RandomGgames/BlockRun/README.md

-# TNTRun
+# Block Run
-This is the issue tracker for a minigame map called TNT Run.
-If you have never played classic TNT run, the idea is simple.
-A floor of sand or gravel would fall away as you ran accross it.
-The last person standing wins!
-Using commands and data packs only, I am attempting to recreate this minigame in modern version of the game with any block and multiple areas to play at once.
+This is the issue tracker for a minigame map called Block Run.
+If you have never played classic TNT run, it was based off of that and the idea is simple.
+Classically, a floor of sand or gravel would fall away as you ran accross it and the last person on top would be the winner!
+Using commands and data packs only, I have recreate this minigame in modern version of the game with any block and multiple areas to play at once.